ecsec/open-ecard/README.md

     $ mvn clean install -Ddesktop-package

 By default, the packager will take the predefined package types, such as dmg for Mac OS and deb for Linux-based systems.
-The package type can be overridden for Mac, Linux and Windows packages by using the following user property:
+The package type can be overridden for Mac and Linux packages by using the following user property:

     $ mvn clean install -Ddesktop-package -Dpackage.type=<type>